hantash07/decency_injection/README.md

 - ViewModels are supported via a separate API @HiltViewModel.
 - ContentProviders are not directly supported due to their onCreate being called at startup.
+- When adding to other types, note that as a general rule, Hilt types need to be attached to other Hilt types to work.
+So before adding [@AndroidEntryPoint] to a fragment, the activity must be annotated as well.

+#### Retained Fragments
+- Calling setRetainInstance(true) in a Fragment’s onCreate method will keep a fragment instance across configuration changes.
+- If Hilt Fragment is retained, a runtime exeption will be thrown on configuration changes.
+- A Hilt fragment should never be retained because it holds a reference to the component and that component holds references to the previous Activity instance.
+In addition, scoped bindings and providers that are injected into the fragment can also cause memory leaks if a Hilt fragment is retained.
+- A non-Hilt fragment can be retained, even if attached to a Hilt activity.
+However, if that fragment contains a Hilt child fragment, a runtime exception will be thrown when a configuration change occurs.

+#### Views with Fragment Binding
+- By default, only SingletonComponent and ActivityComponent bindings can be injected into the view.
+To enable fragment bindings in your view, add the @WithFragmentBindings annotation to your class.